-General Biology
+General Biology 3 Hours

+Must be taken concurrently with SC 131.
 A survey of cellular theory and biological processes found in living organisms along with a study of the general human body and field identification of flora and fauna.
 Ecological topics will also be explored.

-General Biology Laboratory
+SC 131 General Biology Laboratory 1 Hour

+Must be taken concurrently with SC 130.
 An application and demonstration of concepts covered in SC 130.

+SC 200

-SC 200 Biological Foundations of Nutrition
+Biological Foundations of Nutrition 2 Hours

 This course examines the biological basis of health, human nutrition, and body fitness.
 This course is designed to blend the science of nutrition, health, and body fitness with the science of human biology.
 As such, it is a very practical class that describes how diet, exercise, and environmental factors impact the human body.
-Class topics include lifespan nutrition, roles of major nutrias and their function, diet composition, nutritional recommendations and clinical use, micronutrients and metabolic processes, biochemistry individuality in nutrition, impact of food on body and mind (including its relationship to stress reduction, cardiovascular health, and weight reduction), conventional and alternative medicine practices, a fitness/physiology requirement, and other biological/health topics.
+Class topics include lifespan nutrition, roles of major nutrias and their function, diet composition, nutritional recommendations and clinical use, micro-nutrients and metabolic processes. biochemistry individuality in nutrition, impact of food on body and mind (including its relationship to stress reduction, cardiovascular health, and weight reduction), conventional and alternative medicine practices, a fitness/physiology requirement, and other biological/health topics.

-Science by Inquiry
+SC 210 Science by Inquiry 4 Hours